 Natalie is an international oceans attorney who believes that legal protections should be earth-oriented, community-inspired, and respect all living beings.
 By focusing legal strategies through the lens of keystone species, such as sharks and cetaceans (whales, dolphins, and porpoises), Natalie advances protections for wildlife and their ocean habitats.
 She currently tackles international ocean issues as a senior attorney with Earthjustice and as a volunteer with Cet Law.
 Her previous work has taken her to five continents as an attorney with the United Nations Environment Program, University of Miami School of Law, Hogan Lovells, and as finance specialist with Pact, Inc. Natalie loves to spend time with her clients diving, swimming, paddling in or on the water.

 Helen is a solicitor qualified in England and Wales who is passionate about marine mammals.
 Prior to qualifying as a solicitor she worked as a marine mammal scientist and environmental consultant in the UK, the United States and Canada.
 It was two summers spent in the Bay of Fundy, learning about the plight of the endangered North Atlantic Right Whale that opened her eyes to the importance of the interaction between scientific knowledge and law and which prompted her to pursue a career in environmental law.
 Helen was in the first year of graduates from the MRes in Marine Mammal Science from the University of St Andrews and she also has an LLM in Environmental Law from Newcastle University.
 She regularly presents on the interaction between marine mammal science and law and is a guest lecturer on this topic at the University of St Andrews.
-Helen has a number of roles in the UK Environmental Law Association, including being a Member of Council.
+Helen works in the Environmental Law Team at Freeths LLP and she has a number of roles in the UK Environmental Law Association, including being a Member of Council.
 She is also a Member of Council for the Mammal Society and a qualified marine mammal medic with the British Divers Marine Life Rescue.
 In 2022, Helen was listed on the inaugural ENDS Power List of 100 environmental professionals in the UK who have made the greatest impact.

 Valentina is a lawyer (Colombian qualified) passionate about marine biodiversity conservation, especially cetaceans and their habitats.
 She holds a master’s in Marine Systems and Policies and is currently studying for a PhD in International Environmental Law at Heriot-Watt University in Scotland.
 Valentina practised litigation and arbitration in Colombia -including environmental and resource exploitation matters-.
 Her academic work has focused on cetaceans, environmental impact assessment, and the preservation of marine ecological connectivity.
 Since moving to Scotland, Valentina has worked on interdisciplinary projects to find solutions and best practices to integrate marine biodiversity into economic sectors for its conservation.
 She has collaborated with organisations, including Planeta Oceano and WWF Arctic, through her work at Heriot-Watt University.
 Valentina enjoys speaking about ocean conservation and sharing her knowledge through public speeches and talks.
 Organisations including ClimaLab, WWF Colombia and the STRONG High Seas Project have invited Valentina to present discussions on marine resources conservation and environmental impact assessment in areas beyond national jurisdiction.
 Valentina holds a PADI Advanced Water Diving certificate, has done fieldwork with coral reefs in the Maldives and joins her cetacean-scientist friends for whale watching whenever she can.